-- Lectures: MWF 11:30 12:30 in Koshland INSC H109. - Recitations: Tuesday or Wednesday 3:00 4:00 pm in Sharpless 202.
-Recitation will be held on weeks when there is no laboratory.
-These sessions are mandatory, as we will be doing exercises which complement lecture and lab.
-The first meeting will be the second week of the semester.
-(That is, Tuesday September 10 and Wednesday September 11.) - Labs: Tuesday or Wednesday 1:15 4:00 pm in Koshland INSC H105 (West Wing) (except for the first laboratory see following).
-You will be assigned to one day or the other on the basis of a form to be filled out in class on Wednesday September 4.
-The results will be posted on the bulletin board outside H105 by 4:00 pm Thursday.
-Check your assignment promptly.
+- Lectures: MWF 11:30 12:30 in Koshland INSC H109. - Labs: Tuesday or Wednesday 1:15 4:00 pm in Koshland INSC H105 (West Wing).
+You will be assigned to one day or the other on the basis of a form to be filled out in class on Wednesday January 22.
 You may not switch sections without approval, since we need to keep the sections approximately equal in size for logistical reasons.
 The laboratory does not meet every week; a schedule is contained in the lab manual.
 It is expected that you will attend every lab on your schedule; any departures from the schedule must be discussed in advance with the instructor.
 All labs must be completed and all lab reports turned in satisfactorily in order to pass the course.
 You will only be able to complete the lab in the allotted time if you have read the instructions thoroughly and made a good effort to understand them in advance.
-Therefore, you are required to come to each lab fully prepared, having read the manual and having answered all pre-lab questions beforehand.
+Therefore, you are required to come to each lab fully prepared, having read the manual and having answered all pre-lab questions beforehand. - Physics Clinic: An optional Physics Clinic staffed by experienced and friendly physics majors will be run weekly on Wednesday and Thursday evenings in the Physics Lounge (Koshland INSC H107) from 7 to 9 pm.